Mehdi-AminGhafouri/university-projects/README.md

-Most of project i have done at university
+Most of the project I have done at university
 ====================================
 A simple decision tree Python code to display and export pdf version of the decision tree.